What information about a new project you should prepare for a development team

 2. Have you checked the feasibility of your project?
 Have your customers signed up to this?

-If we answer “yes” to all these questions - congrats, you’re going the right way.
-If there’s “no” wandering - hey, we’ve just discovered a project’s weak point and fixed it.
+If the answer to all the questions is yes, congrats, you’re going the right way.
+If there’s no wandering — hey, we’ve just discovered a project’s weak point and fixed it.

-If you have taken some preliminary actions and have read our article on web development methodologies and approaches, you may have put your mind to the fact that sometimes the specs are being omitted.
-It’s only possible if the dev team sticks to the approach like Scrum.
-In this case, only a project outcome is described by a client.
-It happens to be a productive work when you’re not limited on budget, but if you want to have control over it - write specifications and discuss them with a team.
+If you have come prepared and already read our article on web development methodologies and approaches, you may have noticed that sometimes the specs are omitted.
+It’s only possible if the dev team sticks to an approach like Scrum.
+In this case, only the project outcome is defined by the client.
+It happens to be a successful strategy when you’re not limited by the budget.
+But if you want to have control over it, write specifications and discuss them with the dev team.

-Always ask yourself: why do I want to make this project this way?
+Always ask yourself: Why do I want to do this project this way?
 What do I really need and what is my business goal?

-What information a team needs to plan your project delivery
+What new project information a dev team needs

-When reaching out to a web development team first, you’ll be asked for details of your project.
+When reaching out to a web development team, you’ll be asked for details of your project.

 Information that only you can provide

-2. What business goals your project will help to reach
+2. What business goals your project will help others reach.
+We need to understand it to seek a better tech solution.

 Information that we collect together